April 2025

 Maybe you even started a Pinterest board.

-If you’re planning a refresh or diving into full bathroom renovation, it’s smart to know what you’re in for.
+If you’re planning for a cosmetic refresh or diving into a full bathroom renovation, it’s smart to know what you’re in for.

 How long does it take to renovate a bathroom in the UK?